aropie/monarch/README.md

 - **Use of environment variables**: No more creating separate config files for every different environment.
 Monarch takes all its configuration from environment variables (and optionally a `.env` file).
-- **No reliance on file-naming for dependencies**: This poses a problem when submitting the migrations to version control and make said migrations in a collaborative environment.
+- **No reliance on file-naming for dependencies**: Usually, migration tools use file naming conventions to sort which migration should be applied first (usually numbered migrations i.e. `1_first_migrations.sql`).
+This poses a problem when submitting the migrations to version control and make said migrations in a collaborative environment.
 The way Monarch works, dependent migrations are not handled as a single stream, but rather